 Noise and Hearing Loss

 Noise is considered the second leading cause of hearing loss.
 Noise-induced hearing loss, or acoustic trauma, is the result of being repeatedly exposed to very loud noises.
-This type of hearing loss affects people of all ages and can be caused by spending an inordinate amount of time around loud music, motorcycles, lawnmowers, or any other device or event that produces high-decibel noises.
+This type of hearing loss affects people of all ages and can be caused by spending an inordinate amount of time around loud music, motorcycles, airplane travel, lawnmowers, or any other device or event that produces high-decibel noises.

 Get the Help You Need